mattyschell/cscl-migrate/README.md

 In ArcGIS Pro copy all items in the file geodatabase.
 Paste into the enterprise geodatabase.
 This should run for about 2 hours.

-Then finalize the load with versioning, grants, topology rules, etc.
+Then complete the load by applying topology rules, versioning, grants, etc.

 ```bat
 > geodatabase-scripts\sample-cscl-load.bat